 Why terrorists will hate the new LNG world

-Whats a terrorists’ dream?
+What’s a terrorist’s dream?
 Yes, hitting some large-scale infrastructure the society depends on.
 They use events, buildings, and other infrastructure.
-Bringing down power grids or refineries or tank farms must be on the basic routine workout for them as those places are the nodes of our energy network.
-We guard those facilities in order to prevent exactly this but now imagine if those facilities (at least energy wise) just don’t exist anymore.
+Bringing down power grids refineries or tank farms must be the basic routine workout for them as those places are the nodes of our energy network.
+We guard those facilities to prevent exactly this but now imagine if those facilities (at least energy-wise) just don’t exist anymore.
 They are gone, replaced with something that more resembles the internet today than the clunky large-scale energy infrastructure we know.

 Now, how does the internet analogy hold up to new energy?
 Old energy was simple.
 We needed so many more MegaWatts of electricity.
 We built a massive power plant and injected power into the grid which then distributed it to whoever needed it.
 Simple but effective as it gets the job done.
 But is it energy efficient or indeed safe to do so?

 Someone blowing up the hub (the power station or a switching plant) would cause massive blackouts as the source is disconnected from the user.
-You see how fragile this system is?
+Do you see how fragile this system is?
 Now imagine the internet would be construed in the same way.
 It would be impossible to work with.

 But the world has moved on and as we have seen, such centralistic thinking (and the infrastructure buildup that comes with it) just plays into terrorist’s hands.
 We make it easy for them to bring us to our knees as all those monster power plants and refineries are juicy targets.

 What does a new system then look like?
-CCGT (Combined Cycle Gas Turbines) give you a glimpse of where it all goes.
+CCGT (Combined Cycle Gas Turbines) gives you a glimpse of where it all goes.
 Microgeneration of fuels and power is the answer.
-You can hit a power plant but its hard to take out thousands of micro generational devices.
-And as their energy conversion efficiencies are going through the roof and it still costs less to transport and store gas than electricity, they become an economic alternative to Godzilla power plants.
+You can hit a power plant but it is hard to take out thousands of micro-generational devices.
+As their energy conversion efficiencies are going through the roof and it still costs less to transport and store gas than electricity, they become an economic alternative to Godzilla power plants.

 The new distributed generation infrastructure with LNG as a fuel is a bit like that.
 No matter how hard you hit it, it will flow around you and very soon it will be as if nothing has happened.
 That must give terrorists quite a shiver as it denies them their high-value targets – at least on the energy side of things.